 Email: Neal J. Barnett

 Michael is a Lecturer of Finance in the Ilitch School of Business at Wayne State University, where he teaches courses in financial analysis and corporate valuation.
-Michael is also managing member of Schostak Capital Advisors, where he works with small and medium-sized businesses around the country in the areas of business strategy and corporate finance.
+Michael is also managing member of Schostak Capital Advisors, working with small and medium-sized businesses around the country in the areas of business strategy and corporate finance.

 Michael’s prior professional experience spans a wide variety of financial roles, including capital markets, mergers & acquisitions, corporate financial planning & analysis, and investor relations.
-Michael began his career at Booz Allen Hamilton consulting for the U.S. military and intelligence communities on matters of economic and policy analysis, resource planning, and capital budgeting.
+Michael began his career at Booz Allen Hamilton consulting for the U.S. military and intelligence communities on matters of economic policy, financial analysis, resource planning, and capital budgeting.

 Michael is a proud alumnus of both Hillel Day School and Cranbrook Schools.
 He earned his B.S. in Economics from The Wharton School of the University of Pennsylvania and his M.B.A. at the Ross School of Business at the University of Michigan.

-Michael’s other community involvement includes the Anti-Defamation League’s regional advisory board, the Penn & Wharton Alumni Club of Michigan’s executive committee, and the finance committee of Hillel Day School.
+Michael’s other community involvement includes the Community Security Committee of the Jewish Federation, the Anti-Defamation League’s regional advisory board, and the Penn & Wharton Alumni Club of Michigan’s executive committee.

 Email: Michael Schostak